SETL-Framework/setl-examples/README.md

 <details> <summary></summary>

 Before deep diving into data ingestion, we first must learn about how `SETL` organizes an ETL process. `SETL` uses `Pipeline` and `Stage` to organize workflows.
 A `Pipeline` is where the whole ETL process will be done.
 The registered data are ingested inside a `Pipeline`, and all transformations and restitution will be done inside it.
 A `Pipeline` is composed of multiple `Stage`.
-A `Stage` allows you to modulate your project.
+A `Stage` allows you to modularize your project.
 It can be constituted of multiple `Factory`.
 You can understand a `Factory` as a module of your ETL process.
 So in order to "see" the data ingestion, we have to create a `Pipeline` and add a `Stage` to it.
 As it may be a little bit theoretical, let's look at some examples.

 `App.scala`:
 ```